thuwng/RKIF-DP/README.md

 ## Dual Branch

-We have a dual branch at "[Analytic Federated Learning.](https://github.com/ZHUANGHP/Analytic-federated-learning)"
+We have a dual branch of analytic continual learning at "[Analytic Federated Learning.](https://github.com/ZHUANGHP/Analytic-federated-learning)"

 ## Acknowledgment